 Nutrition “science” is so unreliable that it can hardly be trusted, and for this reason, I sympathize with people who resign themselves to mystery unaided by modernity.
 Despite the lack of clear information and uncontradictory advice, we face the choice between believing that what we eat does indeed directly affect our health and seeing the body as a pipe.
 Many people eat only to quell the annoying hunger pangs or for the taste […read the rest]

-As part of the ETH World Food Systems Summer School 2016 I had the honor of 3 hours tour of the Fintan farm and Sativa Seed Production facility.
-Fintan is the largest organic farm in Switzerland, where the rules of organic agriculture forbid heating greenhouses.
+As part of the ETH World Food Systems Summer School 2016 I had the honor of 3 hours tour of the Fintan farm and Sativa Seed Production facility with farmer Martin Ott.
+Fintan is the largest organic farm in Switzerland, a country whose organic agriculture regulations forbid heating greenhouses.
 We had a chance to hear about 5 aspects of the farm.
-Own sorts Our first stop was at a small field which is devoted to the project of de-hybridizing sweet corn. […read the rest]
+Own sorts Our first stop was at a small field which is devoted to the […read the rest]